PayneLab/pancancerProteinMRNA/notebook_steps/README.md

 # Methods

 This section explains the methods for the paper. <br>
-We used CPTAC's data on ccrcc, luad, hnscc, lscc, and ucec tissues.
+We used CPTAC's data on ccrcc, luad, hnscc, lscc, and ucec tissues.<br>
+Proteomic data was obtained from "umich" database.<br>
+Transcriptomic data was obained from "washu" database.<br>

 ## Table of Contents